Justin Turner Preview, Player Props: Red Sox vs. Astros

-The Boston Red Sox, including Justin Turner and his .564 slugging percentage over his past 10 games, take on starter Cristian Javier and the Houston Astros at Minute Maid Park, Monday at 8:10 PM ET.
+On Tuesday, Justin Turner (.564 slugging percentage in past 10 games, including three home runs) and the Boston Red Sox face the Houston Astros, whose starting pitcher will be Justin Verlander.
+First pitch is at 8:10 PM ET.

-He collected four RBI (going 2-for-4 with a double, a home run and a walk) in his most recent game against the Yankees.
+He racked up two extra-base hits in his last game (2-for-4 with a double, a home run and four RBI) against the Yankees.

 Justin Turner Game Info & Props vs. the Astros